yinso/dbconnect/README.md

     // for delete
     conn.query({delete: 'table', query: {id: 3}}, cb);

-For a RDBMS it would look like the following
+For the Postgresql driver it would look like the following

     conn.query("select * from table", cb);